gadgetron/gadgetron.github.io/tutorial.md

 Acceleration: 1
 {% endhighlight %}

 For more options for this application you can type `ismrmrd_generate_cartesian_shepp_logan -h`.
-The application should generate a `testdata.h5` file in your current folder, which will contain a simulated dataset in ISMRMRD format.
+The application should generate a `testdata.h5` file in your current folder, which will contain a simulated dataset in ISMRMRD format

 To reconstruct the test data type:

+{% highlight shell %}
 $ gadgetron_ismrmrd_client -f testdata.h5 -o out.h5 -c default.xml
+{% endhighlight %}

 The `-f` option is the input file, `-o` is the output file and `-c` indicates the Gadgetron reconstruction that should be run.
 The `gadgetron_ismrmrd_client` has a few options, which you can list with `gadgetron_ismrmrd_client -h`.
 As indicated by the name, this program is a client, which connects (via a TCP/IP connection) to a Gadgetron server.
 This server is already running in the container and receiving connections on port `9002`, which is the default port for the Gadgetron.
 If you want to connect to a Gadgetron running on a different port, use the `-p` argument.